drowe67/freedv-gui/USER_MANUAL.md

 FreeDV GUI (or just FreeDV) is a GUI program for Linux, Windows, and OSX for running FreeDV on a desktop PC or laptop.

-This document is a work in progress.
+This is a live document.
 Notes on new FreeDV features are being added as they are developed.

 ## Getting Started